 Kinzee explains why using Athlete Assessments’ DISC Profiles and learning how to apply them is beneficial in her classroom.
 She says, “It helps my students grasp the different styles of individuals they will probably come in to contact with.
 And while everyone is not one specific style, it helps them understand or start to think about relationships they have in their own lives and why they get along better with some people over others.
 It is so cool to see how students implement DISC in our classroom discussion and point out specific behaviors they see in others that relate to how they need to communicate with that individual.”

-As an integral part of Academic Program, Liz Masen, CEO and Client Director of Athlete Assessments, does a guest lecture, debriefing the application of the profiles that students have just received.
+As an integral part of Academic Program, Liz Masen, CEO of Athlete Assessments, does a guest lecture, debriefing the application of the profiles that students have just received.
 Kinzee says, “Having Liz come in to talk to my class was amazing.
 It was so nice to have a day with her to walk the class through DISC and thoroughly explain it, it was just so important.
 The activities she does in class help students grasp a thorough understanding of DISC and allows them to apply it to any aspect of coaching.
 My students loved having her join us and having her come towards the beginning of the semester helps set up the framework for the rest of the semester as we continue to enhance their level of understanding of DISC.
 Many of them talked about DISC in their final projects and how they are going to apply it to their coaching, so our work with Athlete Assessments is crucial for our course.”

 “Teaching and lecturing helps me continue to enhance my skills with managing people and being able to better understand the variety of individuals I will come in to contact with during my coaching career.
 It is also another opportunity to continue to learn about coaching myself as the conversations and group discussions we have in class are always beneficial to me.
 To me, teaching is coaching and being able to continue to grow as a teacher and coach at the same time is something I am grateful for.”